Avery Island Facts

-Avery Island constitutes a unique geological site, with a decidedly spicy story.
-The entire inland portion of the island actually conceals an enormous salt dome.
-Understandably, the location has been used for salt mining for centuries.
-The Native Americans used it for that purpose long before European settlers arrived.
+- Quite understandably, the location has been used for salt mining for many centuries.
+Not surprisingly, the Native Americans also used it for that purpose long before European settlers arrived.

-Much of the geography of the small island formed relatively flat, with the highest point being only 163 ft (50 m) above sea level.
-As if its other natural assets weren’t enough, workers also discovered oil on the island in 1942.
+In addition, the great majority of the geography of the small island formed relatively flat.
+To further illustrate this amazing fact, the highest point only measures 163 ft (50 m) above sea level.

 The owners also created a private sanctuary for numerous animals from around the world.
 As early as 1895, they formed a bird sanctuary for the endangered egret.
 Today, the island is home to an extensive population during their migration.